Eddie Nestor

-Edward Augustus Matthew Christopher Nestor MBE (born 5 June 1964) is a British actor, stand up comedian, television and radio presenter, who is best known for his starring roles in The Real McCoy and Desmond's, as well as playing a small role in Trainspotting.
+Edward Augustus Matthew Christopher Nestor (born 5 June 1964) is a British actor, stand up comedian, television and radio presenter, who is best known for his starring roles in The Real McCoy and Desmond's, as well as playing a small role in Trainspotting.
 Nestor has a radio programme in which he has a running joke with his claim to be about to turn thirty years old.

 Acting career

-Nestor appeared ion BBC One's Canterbury Tales and is a former star on Casualty.
+Nestor appeared on BBC One's Canterbury Tales and is a former star on Casualty.

 In 2016, he appeared as Freddie Hamilton in the BBC drama series, Death in Paradise.

 Broadcasting career

 As of 2020, Nestor presented the Drive Time show for BBC Radio London, moving to the mid-morning slot on the station on 13 September 2021, presenting the programme on four days each week.

 Nestor previously presented a show on BBC London on Friday evenings, from 10 pm to 2 am, that he called The Rum Shop.

 He was voted "The Speech Broadcaster of the Year" at the Sony Radio Academy Awards 2007.